 This report sets the baseline against which council can measure its progress and forms the basis to develop other initiatives and future plans, such as an organisational zero net emissions plan.

 - carbon (greenhouse gas) emissions

 - energy (electricity and renewables)

 - environmental sustainability embedded into systems and processes.

 Zero net emissions

-The Environment & Liveability Strategy 2017 sets a clear target for Council to be a zero net emissions (ZNE) organisation and for the community to be low carbon by 2041.
+The environment and liveability strategy 2017 sets a clear target for council to be a zero net emissions (ZNE) organisation and for the community to be low carbon by 2041.
 Being zero net emissions (or carbon neutral) means the net greenhouse gas emissions associated with an organisation's (or local government's) activities are equal to zero.